 Thanks so much for your interest in touring the Duke Lemur Center!
 Please note that you must have a reservation in order to see the lemurs, and that you will not be able to see the lemurs unless you schedule one of our many tour options below.
-For more details on how to schedule the tour option that works best for you, please see the tour descriptions.
+To determine which tour works best for you, please see the tour descriptions for pricing, age restrictions (if any), and other details.

 About our tours